MotionGPT-2: A General-Purpose Motion-Language Model for Motion Generation and Understanding: Experiments

-As shown in Fig.~\ref{fig:Compare_with_sota} and Fig.~\ref{fig:Addition_vis_humanml3d}, we further conduct visualization experiments on the text-based motion generation task to vividly illustrate the capabilities of our MotionGPT-2 model.
+As shown in Fig.~\ref{fig:Compare_with_sota}, we conduct visualization experiments on the text-based motion generation task to vividly illustrate the capabilities of our MotionGPT-2 model.
 In Fig.~\ref{fig:Compare_with_sota}, we observe that the diffusion-based MDM~\cite{tevet2023human} method generates fewer semantic motions aligned with the provided descriptions.
 By utilizing discrete motion tokens, T2M-GPT~\cite{zhang2023t2m} can better learn motion patterns and semantics which leads to more coherent and contextually rich motions.
 Our conference version MotionGPT~\cite{zhang2023motiongpt}, with fine-tuned LLMs, generalizes well to more diverse and complex text prompts.
 In contrast to MotionGPT, our MotionGPT-2 extends motion vocabulary to original LLMs for jointly modeling motion and language representations in a unified space.
-As demonstrated by the additional visualization results in Fig.~\ref{fig:Addition_vis_humanml3d}, MotionGPT-2 shows high-fidelity motion and strong text prompt matching, which validates the effectiveness of our proposed method.

 \textbf{Multiple Signal Controlled Body-only Motion Generation}.
 Besides text inputs, MotionGPT-2 is capable of incorporating human poses as an additional control modality, with the resulting motion quality detailed in Table~\ref{tab:motion-quality}.
 Introducing extra controls, such as initial, last, or key poses, does not degrade motion quality.
 In fact, MotionGPT-2 shows superior performance when initial or key tokens are provided, achieving FID scores of \textbf{0.183} or \textbf{0.182}, an improvement over the text-only model's 0.191 on the HumanML3D benchmark, demonstrating its flexibility in handling diverse control modalities.In fact, MotionGPT-2 shows superior performance when initial or key tokens are provided, achieving FID scores of \textbf{0.183} or \textbf{0.182}, an improvement over the text-only model's 0.191 on the HumanML3D benchmark.
 In spite of this, MotionGPT-2's performance is still notable, reinforcing its proficiency in generating high-quality and diverse motions across a range of control conditions.
 As demonstrated in Fig.~\ref{fig:multiple-control}, the motions produced by our model align closely with the specified poses and consistently follow the textual descriptions.